mariadb-corporation/mariadb-connector-nodejs/documentation/callback-api.md

 ### Placeholder

 To avoid SQL Injection attacks, queries permit the use of a question mark as a placeholder.
 The Connector escapes values according to their type.
-You can use any native JavaScript type, Buffer, Readable or any object with a `toSqlString` method in these values.
+You can use any native JavaScript type, Buffer, Readable or any object with a `toSqlString` or `toSqlValue`  method in these values.
 All other objects are stringified using the `JSON.stringify` method.

 The Connector automatically streams objects that implement Readable.
 In these cases, check the values on the following server system variables, as they may interfere: